haneenfathy/IntroToIM/finalProject/README.md

 ## Challenges

 My main challenges in this project were related more to the processing side than to the arduino side.
 I had organizational problems in my processing code because I had everyhting in the same file.
 Looking back, I would definitely try to put each game in its own processing file.
-I had some problems with choosing the right values that I wanted to map my sensor values into.
+I changed my idea a lot, which is something that I struglled with most of the semester.
+Unlike most people, I think my challenge is that I quit too fast and don't stick with original ideas, I quickly look for something else instead of asking for help.
+This posed very big challenges for me this time as I found myself running out of time toward the end.
+However, big lesson learned for next time.

+There weren't any significant challenges faced with the arduino except one bug I had with handshaking were I wasn't sending anything back from the processing, but having done this mistake before in class, I quickly realized it.

+On the processing end, most of my mistakes were due to being too hasty with the planning fo the code.
+In my computer science projects, I usually give a significant portion of time to plan the code, at least in my head before, however, I think because I am usually excited to see results with processing I jump right in.
+I believe I would benefit more with giving more time to plan the code.

 ## Interesting takes

 I was very happy with how much I improved in building the circuits compared to the first time.
-I really enjoyed not having too worry about accuracy in this project, however it was actually harder than other projects because you are mostly heading in a direction you don't know.
-Another thing was that the sketch that based my project off was built in javascript so I had to go in and make it work for Java which was interesting because they differ a lot in the way they use variables, arrays, etc..
+Coding in Java has become significantly easier.
+I also noticed how a lot of the creative process is based on recycling and upgrading ideas, whether yours or others.
+I put too much pressure on myself in the beginning to come up with something that is completely unique which brought back a lot the conversations we had in class on the creative process and what creativity is.